How to plan switching Internet providers when moving or changing homes in Canada.

 • whether a technician visit is required

-Even in 2025, Internet service depends on physical network access to your home.
+Internet service still depends on physical network access to your home.
 Some homes are fully ready and activate remotely.
 Others, even nearby, may require verification or last-mile work by the network owner.
 That’s why timelines vary by address, not by provider.

 ℹ️ Important to know